danieldugas/NavDreams/wiki/worldmodel_error.md

 ### Install

-[This install script](../install_dependencies.sh) is an example of how to get the necessary dependencies, as well as pydreamer and NavDreams code and python libraries installed in development mode
+[This install script](../install_dependencies.sh) is an example of how to get the necessary dependencies, as well as pydreamer and NavDreams code and python libraries installed in development mode.
+It was used on ubuntu 18.04 machines for training.

 ### Download Existing Dataset
 Download the [navdreams_data](https://drive.google.com/drive/folders/17_o7jPLKKlRbgySIOxn6-Z1kUHcOgld5?usp=sharing)
-folder to your home directory so that `~/navdreams_data/wm_experiments` is a valid location.
+folder to your home directory so that `~/navdreams_data/wm_experiments` is a valid location. (*Note: we have reports that GDrive may be adding unwanted extensions to files, such as adding '.zip' to model checkpoints.
+We will investigate and switch to another hosting solution, until then, if you get an error that a file is missing, check the extension*)

 Note that this is quite a large download, you can potentially only download the parts which you requre to save on space.